magentabusiness/magentabusiness.github.io/_includes/docs/reference/rest-api.md

 * TOC
   {:toc}

-ThingsBoard provides interactive REST API documentation via [Swagger UI](https://swagger.io/){:target="_blank"}.
+IoT Hub provides interactive REST API documentation via [Swagger UI](https://swagger.io/){:target="_blank"}.
 This tool allows you to explore available API methods, understand their parameters, and execute API requests directly from your browser.

 ## Where to find Swagger UI?